Education in the United States: Moonlighting and burnout

+Solutions

+To lessen the teacher shortage, educational institutions need to lower the turnover rate while keeping the retention rate of teachers steady.
+Researchers have found that teachers who have a better ability to regulate their emotional state are less prone to burnout and find more job satisfaction within the teaching profession.
+Educators who have a higher ability to recognize their own emotions, regulate them, and recognize them in others may be less likely to burnout, and therefore better suited for the teaching profession.
+If potential educators recognize these qualities within themselves before they enter the profession, it may improve retention rates.
+Support systems for educators within schools are also important to retain teachers and prevent burnout.
+Studies have found that teachers in high poverty schools who also have strong relationships with administrators and mentors are more incentivized to stay at a school than teachers at low poverty schools with sub-par relationships within the school community.
+Teachers with positive support systems and community within their profession are less likely to leave the profession.
+Teachers with mentors, or more senior teachers and administrators who are available resources for advice and support also have been found to lower teacher attrition rates.
+A study done with high schoolers also found that societies in which teachers are held in higher respect have a higher retention and lower attrition rate.

 Reading and writing habits

 Libraries have been considered essential to educational goals.

 Library books are more readily available to Americans than to people in Germany, the United Kingdom, France, the Netherlands, Austria, and all the Mediterranean nations.
 The average American borrowed more library books in 2001 than his or her peers in Germany, Austria, Norway, Ireland, Luxembourg, France, and throughout the Mediterranean.

 Americans buy more books than Europeans do.

 Teachers have been frustrated with the lack of parent involvement in the learning process, particularly in the earlier grades.
-Children spend about 26% of their time in school, sleep 40%, leaving about 34% of their time left over.
-Teachers believe that parents are not supervising their children's free time to encourage the learning process, such as basic literacy, which is crucial not only to later success in life but also to keep them out of prison; The 2003 National Adult Literacy Survey indicated that 70% of inmates in American prisons cannot read above a fourth grade level, which notes a "link between academic failure and delinquency, violence and crime is welded to reading failure."
+Children spend about 26% of their time in school, sleep 37%, leaving about 37% of their time left over.
+Teachers believe that parents are not supervising their children's free time to encourage the learning process, such as basic literacy, which is crucial not only to later success in life but also to keep them out of prison.

+The 2003 National Adult Literacy Survey indicated that 70% of inmates in American prisons cannot read above a fourth grade level, which notes a "link between academic failure and delinquency, violence and crime is welded to reading failure."